Media-Ed-Online/intro-web-dev/_docs/topic-03/02-dom/page-03.md

 <div class="divider-pg"></div>

-## HTML Elements
+## Elements and Tags
+HTML is written in **elements**, small blocks whose beginnings and endings are set by **tags**.

+### Elements
 An HTML document is composed of a tree of HTML elements.
-An **element** is an individual component of a HTML document.
+An **element** is an individual component of an HTML document.
 Elements denote to the processor structure and semantic meaning of the document.
 Elements may also be nested or encapsulated within other elements.

 <div class="code-heading">
   <span class="html">HTML</span>